daekoon/ContractIO/README.md

 # ContractIO

-Your one stop application for all your contract needs
+Your one stop application for all contract needs

+* Ruby version: 2.6.3

+* System dependencies

+* Configuration

+* Database creation

+* Database initialization

+* How to run the test suite

+* Services (job queues, cache servers, search engines, etc.)

+* Deployment instructions

+* ...